kovidgoyal/kitty/docs/index.rst

     Draw a GPU accelerated dock panel on your desktop showing the output from an arbitrary terminal program.

+:doc:`Clipboard <kittens/clipboard>`
+    Copy/paste to the clipboard from shell scripts, even over SSH.

 .. _sessions:

 Startup Sessions